Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Aggregated Relational Data

 \section{Aggregated Relational Data}

-Before introducing Bayesian models for ARD we first provide a brief review of the notation for data modeled using ARD, along with an overview of the common tasks of interest with such data. { We note that existing work such as \citet{laga2021thirty, mccormick2020network} provides a comprehensive review of methods for the specific task of estimating subpopulation sizes using ARD.} {Here we instead focus on the practical concerns that arise with fitting models for ARD, which we highlight using a selection of popular models in the literature.}
+Before introducing Bayesian models for ARD we first provide a brief review of the notation for data modeled using ARD, along with an overview of the common tasks of interest with such data.
+We note that existing work such as \citet{laga2021thirty, mccormick2020network} provides a comprehensive review of methods for the specific task of estimating subpopulation sizes using ARD.
+Here we instead focus on the practical concerns that arise with fitting models for ARD, which we highlight using a selection of popular models in the literature. {These practical considerations have not previously been systematically documented.}